 - Xiaomi Mi Note 10 Pro.
 See our Xiaomi Mi Note 10 Pro review, and long-term review.

 - Sony Xperia 10 II

 - Nubia Z20

 There are other smartphones not listed here that support the new aptX codec, so this is not an exhaustive list.
-In addition, this list gives you an idea of the cell phone brands that use the new Adaptive codec.
+You should also have a look at my more detailed list of 42 phones that support aptX Adaptive.